-- → National Policy Objectives 54 and 55 require that we reduce our carbon footprint by integrating climate action into the planning system in support of national targets for climate policy mitigation and adaptation objectives, (also RPO 7.32) as well as targets for greenhouse gas emissions.
-Policy also requires the promotion of renewable energy use and generation at appropriate locations within the built and natural environment to meet national objectives towards achieving a low carbon economy by 2050. - → National Policy Objectives 57 and 58 require the integration of flood risk management and Green Infrastructure into development proposals to help mitigate climate change.
-RPO 3.6 requires that county development plans undergo assessment of their impact on carbon reduction targets and include measures to monitor and review progress towards carbon reduction targets. - → RPO 7.38 requires local authorities to consider the use of heat mapping to support developments which deliver energy efficiency and the recovery of energy that would otherwise be wasted.
-It also requires the carrying out of an assessment of district heating and identification of local waste heat sources. - → RPO 7.40 requires the inclusion of polices to promote high levels of energy conservation, energy efficiency and the use of renewable energy sources in existing buildings, including retro fitting of energy efficiency measures in the existing building stock and energy efficiency in traditional buildings.
-RPO 7.40 requires the inclusion of policies to facilitate electric vehicle usage.
+- by integrating climate action into the planning system in support of national carbon economy by 2050. - → National Policy Objectives 57 and 58 require the integration of flood risk management and Green Infrastructure into development proposals to help mitigate climate change.
+RPO 3.6 requires that county development plans - → RPO 7.38 requires local authorities to consider the use of heat mapping to of district heating and identification of local waste heat sources. - \rightarrow RPO 7.40 requires the inclusion of polices to promote high levels of energy conservation, energy efficiency and the use of renewable energy sources in requires the inclusion of policies to facilitate electric vehicle usage.

-Policy also requires the promotion of renewable energy use and generation at appropriate locations within the built and natural environment to meet national objectives of achieving a low carbon economy by 2050.
-South Dublin County Council's strategic aim for the duration of this Development Plan is to meet or exceed national annual GHG reduction targets to ensure the County is carbon neutral by 2050.
+Policy also requires the promotion of renewable energy use and generation at appropriate locations within the built and natural environment to meet national objectives towards achieving a low carbon economy by 2050.
+South Dublin County Council's strategic aim for the duration of this Development Plan is to exceed national